 Are There Drug Interactions With Melatonin?

-Melatonin may have a more significant drug interaction with these medications, possibly increasing the blood levels of melatonin or causing other side effects:
+Melatonin may have a important drug interactions with some medications, possibly increasing the blood levels of melatonin or causing other side effects:

-- Fluvoxamine (Luvox) - avoid with melatonin
+- Fluvoxamine - avoid with melatonin

-Liver Enzymes and Melatonin: Explained
+Liver Enzymes and Melatonin

-- Warfarin (Coumadin, Jantoven)
+- warfarin (Coumadin, Jantoven)

 Melatonin Use in Children